Intersex representation in film: Intersexion

+Sidney & Friends

+(2018) When his family tries to kill him, Sidney, who is intersex, flees to Nairobi where he meets a group of transgender friends.
+Together, they fight discrimination and discover life, love and self-worth.

+No Box for Me: An Intersex Story (Ni d'Eve, ni d'Adam: une histoire intersexe)

+No Box for Me: An Intersex Story (2018) is a poignant documentary that explores the lives of intersex individuals, focusing on their struggles with identity, societal expectations, and medical interventions.
+The film follows the personal journeys of two young intersex people, Deborah and M, offering an intimate look at how they navigate a world that often demands they fit into predefined gender categories.

 The General Was Female?

 The General Was Female?, a 2019 film about American Revolutionary War General Casimir Pulaski which asserts that he was intersex.

 She's Not a Boy

 Robert Tokanel and Yuhong Pang directed this 2019 documentary film about the life of Tatenda Ngwaru, an intersex woman who immigrated from Zimbabwe to the United States.
 It chronicles the joys and challenges she faces in asylum status, relationship with family, medical care, identity, and the LGBTQIA community.

 Stories of Intersex and Faith

 The result of scholarship and interviews about the theology, biology, and personal lives of intersex people, this documentary provides a lens into the diversity of intersex people's experiences and how intersex identity intersects with different contexts.

+Every Body

+(2023) Focuses on three individuals who overcame shame, secrecy, and unauthorized surgery throughout their childhoods to enjoy successful adulthoods.
+Choosing to ignore medical advice to conceal their bodies and coming out as who they truly were.

 Fiction films about intersex

 Ponyboi

 Ponyboi is a USC Graduate thesis film written and directed by River Gallo.
 It follows a young intersex runaway in New Jersey, looking for love in all the wrong places.

 After running away from home, Ponyboi (a disarming and troubled high school drop out) now works at Bubble-Land Laundromat—a grungy 24-hour establishment on the wrong side of town.
 To make ends meet he hustles as a sex-worker within the laundromat.
 He works with Vinny (his manager, pimp, and Eminem-wannabe) and Angel (Vinny's glamour-trash girlfriend).

 Ponyboi is a your typical Jersey boy; he loves Bruce Springsteen, the Jersey shore, and a well-rolled blunt.
 And like all Jersey boys, Ponyboi dreams of getting the hell out of Jersey.
 However, he believes the only way to do that is by meeting his Prince Charming.

 Ponyboi's life changes on a lonely Valentine's day night, when a debonaire cowboy whom he's dreamed about visits him in the laundromat.
 Through this enchanting encounter with the man of his dreams (literally), Ponyboi discovers that perhaps he is worthy of breaking free from his past and leaving his dead-end life behind.